wantbuild/want/doc/34_Core_Library.md

 ### `importGit(repoUrl: String, commitHash: String): Expr`
 Imports the Git Tree from the Commit identified by `commitHash`.

-### `unpack(x: Expr, transforms: []String): String`
-Unpack isn't a real import, but it uses the transform functionality from the import system.
-It takes an existing filesystem expression and applies the transforms in order to return the output.

-`unpack` supports the same transforms as `importURL`

 ### `importOCI(url: String, algo: String, hash: String): Expr`
 Imports an [Open Container Initiative](https://opencontainers.org/) ([Docker](https://www.docker.com)) Image.